 Is it Safe to Flush Cloth Toilet Paper?

 No!
-Don’t flush cloth toilet paper – especially if you have a composting or other type of off grid toilet.
+Don’t flush cloth toilet paper - especially if you have a composting or another type of off-grid toilet.
 It will clog up your piping and be a nightmare to fix.
 Besides, you should be reusing your cloth toilet paper.
 Have a disposal bin near the toilet to collect soiled cloth toilet paper, and wash them all at once.

 How Do I Sanitize Cloth Toilet Paper?